exercism/deprecated-mentors/tracks/ruby/exercises/clock/README.md

 ### Common Suggestions

-- Use a single value for storing time, rather than storing hours and minutes seperately
+- Clocks are minute-trackers - hours only matter when formatting for human reading.
+Use a single value for storing time, rather than storing hours and minutes seperately.
+- Value objects - instances that are ideally immutable and do equality through their value, not their identity
+- Using `protected` to allow you to access another instance’s `time` or `minutes` in `==` without making the attributes public
+- Using constants instead of magic numbers

 ### Talking Points

 - `+()`, `-()`, `==()`
 - `alias`
 - Compound constructors
+- Number formatting (`"%02d:%02d"` etc)
 - Constants (too many, too few, etc)
 - `divmod()`